- Climate & Site Analysis

 - Energy Performance and Climate in BIM

 - Wind Analysis in BIM

-Wind ventilation is a kind of passive ventilation, using the force of the wind (or local air pressure differences) to pull air through the building.
+Wind ventilation is a kind of passive ventilation that uses the force of the wind to pull air through the building.

 Strategies for wind ventilation include operable windows, ventilation louvers, and rooftop vents, as well as structures to aim or funnel breezes.
 Windows are the most common tool.
 Advanced systems can have automated windows or louvers actuated by thermostats.

 If air moves through openings that are intentional as a result of wind ventilation, then the building has natural ventilation.
 If air moves through openings that are not intentional as a result of wind ventilation, then the building has infiltration, or unwanted ventilation (air leaking in).

 The keys to good wind ventilation design are the building orientation and massing, as well as sizing and placing openings appropriately for the climate.
 In order to maximize wind ventilation, you’ll want the pressure difference between the windward (inlet) and leeward (outlet) to be maximized.
 In almost all cases, high pressures occur on the windward side of a building and low pressures occur on the leeward side.

 The local climate may have strong prevailing winds in a certain direction, or light variable breezes, or may have very different wind conditions at different times.
 Often a great deal of adjustability by occupants is required.
 Consult climate data for wind rose diagrams.

 The local climate may also have very hot times of the day or year, while other times are quite cold (particularly desert regions).
 In summer, wind is usually used to supply as much fresh air as possible while in winter, wind ventilation is normally reduced to levels sufficient only to remove excess moisture and pollutants.